tloredo/batse5bp/doc/index.rst

 The GRB object: Catalog data
 ----------------------------

-You will access the data and metadata for a GRB via the attributes and methods of its ``GRB`` instance.
+You can access the data and metadata for a GRB via the attributes and methods of its ``GRB`` instance.

 Suppose you load the catalog in an interactive IPython session, and